-This class can fill up, so enroll early!
-Contact the SAFS advisor for course, enrollment, or accessibility questions.
-We accommodate students of all abilities, and can do this best with plenty of time to plan.
+Contact the SAFS advisor for course, enrollment, and accessibility questions.
+SAFS is committed to accommodate students of all interests and abilities, and can do this best with plenty of time to plan.

 Materials and Fees